inhooinu/inhooinu/README.md

 -->

 <h2>Hi there 👋</h2>
-<p>I'm a master's student currently studying Web Development and Data Analytics at Hanyang University in South Korea.</p><br/>
+<p>I'm a master's student currently studying Web Development and Data Analytics at Hanyang University in South Korea.
+My goal is to become a programmer who can share my knowledge and expertise with others.</p><br/>
 <p><mark><b>Motto: Be active and pursue your passion!</b></mark></p><br/>

 <p><b>Things I Like</b></p>